OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

-### OMTG-DATAST-006: Test that clipboard is deactivated for sensitive input fields
+### OMTG-DATAST-006: Test for Sensitive Data in the Clipboard
 [General description]

 #### Detailed Guides